 Introduction

-Magnet interaction is the primary use for a reed switch in a sensing application.
+Magnet interaction refers to the influence of a magnetic field on the ferromagnetic reeds inside a reed switch.
+This method is the primary use for a reed switch in a sensing application.
 In other words, pairing a permanent magnet with a reed switch is referred to as a reed sensor.
 Likewise, reed switch actuation mostly occurs using a permanent magnet as the actuator.
-The magnet is always the moving object in the sensing area.
-However, the reed switch is in a fixed position.
+When a magnet approaches, the reeds attract and close (or open) the circuit depending on the switch type.
+The magnet is always the moving object, while the reed switch remains in a fixed position.
+Magnetic field strength, magnet polarity, distance, and orientation are all key factors that affect the sensor operation.

-Additionally, it is important to understand how a sensor operates using magnet interaction.
-Reed sensors work in one of four contact states.
+Additionally, it is important to understand that reed switches work in one of four contact states.

 - Normally Open (Form A) – The normally open state is where the contacts rest in an open mode.
 The reed switch consumes no power in the open state.